PragatiChaurasiya1/BroBot/Readme.md

 **BroBot** is an innovative voice-enabled chatbot designed to help job seekers practice and improve their interview skills through natural conversation.
 By leveraging AI technology and voice interaction, BroBot provides a low-pressure environment where users can rehearse answering common interview questions, receive feedback, and build confidence before facing real interviews.

+**Current Implementation:** BroBot uses ChatGPT's API to respond to personal and professional development questions as YOU would answer them.
+The bot is designed to be universally user-friendly, requiring no coding knowledge or API key entry from users.

 ### ✨ Key Features

 - 🎤 **Voice Interaction** - Natural speech-to-text and text-to-speech capabilities
-- 💬 **Conversational AI** - Intelligent responses powered by AI
+- 💬 **Conversational AI** - Intelligent responses powered by AI (using ChatGPT API)
-- 🎯 **Interview Practice** - Practice answering questions about background, strengths, and challenges
+- 🎯 **Interview Practice** - Currently answers questions such as:
+  - What should we know about your life story in a few sentences?
+  - What's your #1 superpower?
+  - What are the top 3 areas you'd like to grow in?
+  - What misconception do your coworkers have about you?
+  - How do you push your boundaries and limits?
 - 🌐 **Web-Based** - No installation required, accessible from any browser
 - 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
 - 🚀 **Real-Time Processing** - Instant feedback and responses
+- 👤 **User-Friendly** - Simple setup with no coding knowledge or complex installations required

+---

+## 🔧 Technical Implementation

+BroBot leverages the following technologies and APIs:

+- **ChatGPT API** - Powers the conversational AI responses
+- **Web Speech API** - Enables voice recognition and text-to-speech
+- **Express.js** - Handles server-side routing and API integration
+- **Vanilla JavaScript** - Client-side interaction and real-time processing

+The application is designed with simplicity in mind - users don't need to enter API keys or have technical knowledge to use the chatbot.

 ---